alexrallen/EEP/minutes/2020-09-15-Regular-Meeting-3.md

 ---
 layout: post
-title: Regular Meeting #3
+title: Regular Meeting 3
 ---

-#### Intro

 Chloe presented an agenda in which any new ideas would be reviewed and then all ideas that were proposed to be worked on for the business model canvas would be presented and voted on.
 General consensus formed around this agenda.

 #### Ideas